 “But seek first his kingdom and his righteousness, and all these things will be given to you as well.”
 (Matthew 6:33 NIV)

 Spending time with God in the mornings can be easier said than done if we don’t know what to do during our quiet time.
-Or rather if we know what to do it may be hard to know how to do it like prayer (visit my article “How to Pray Quick Guide).
-Some things we can do to enjoy time with God include: praying, Bible reading, worshiping, re-reading past Bible notes, journaling, and reading daily devotionals.
+Or rather, we may know what to do, just not how to do it – like prayer.
+Other things we can do to enjoy time with God include: praying, Bible reading, worshiping, re-reading past Bible notes, journaling, and reading daily devotionals.
 One of my favorite books in the Bible to start my day with is Proverbs.
 Not only does Proverbs contain 31 chapters, which can easily coincide with days in the month, but the quick wisdom is amazing and so applicable to daily life.

 Just let the God lead you through your morning quiet time, He won’t let you down (Galatians 5:25).